storiesbang/study-timer/README.md

 # Study Timer

-A simple and effective web-based study timer to help you focus and keep track of your study sessions.
+A simple and effective web-based study timer to help you focus and keep track of your study sessions made by Huang-Pang, Fang.

 ## Features